-At his age of 22 Ilyich Rivas already possesses a very impressive conducting career.
-The Venezuelan-American conductor made his first professional debut at the age of 16 in front of the Atlanta Symphony Orchestra.
-Thereafter Ilyich Rivas has had important and successful debuts with such orchestras as the London Philharmonic, Stuttgart Radio Symphony, Frankfurt Radio Symphony, NDR Hannover, Suisse Romande Orchestra, Swedish Radio Symphony, Royal Stockholm Philharmonic, Gothenburg Symphony, Baltimore Symphony Orchestra, Orquesta Sinfonica de Castilla y Leon and Galicia Orchestra.
-In addition, he has conducted the Verbier Festival Orchestra, the orchestra of the Royal College of Music, Australian National Academy of Music in Melbourne, YOA-Youth Orchestra of the Americas and the NEOJIBA- Youth Orchestra from Bahia, Brazil.
+Ilyich Rivas was born in 1993, and has already developed a very impressive conducting career.
+The Venezuelan-American conductor made his professional debut at the age of 16 in front of the Atlanta Symphony Orchestra, and has subsequently made successful debuts with a number of important orchestras in Europe and the US, including the London Philharmonic, Swedish Radio Symphony, Royal Stockholm Philharmonic, Gothenburg Symphony, Stuttgart Radio Symphony, Frankfurt Radio Symphony, NDR Radiophilharmonie Hanover, Orchestre de la Suisse Romande, Baltimore Symphony Orchestra, Orquesta Sinfonica de Castilla y Leon and the Orquesta Sinfonica de Galicia.
+In addition, he has conducted the Verbier Festival Orchestra, the orchestras of London’s Royal College of Music and the Australian National Academy of Music in Melbourne, the Youth Orchestra of the Americas and the Youth Orchestra of Bahia, Brazil.

-Ilyich has been awarded the Bruno Walter Conducting Prize in the U.S. and the Prix Julius Baer in Switzerland, given by the Verbier Festival to a musician of exceptional talent.
+Ilyich Rivas comes from a distinguished musical family, and studied conducting from an early age with his father Alejandro Rivas, an orchestral conductor himself, who continues to be his principal guide and mentor.
+Ilyich has been awarded the Bruno Walter Conducting Prize and the Prix Julius Baer in Switzerland, given by the Verbier Festival to a musician of exceptional talent.